WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 To execute the AlignmentProcessor pipeline, you must first change into the package directory.
 Otherwise it will not be able to locate the scripts in the bin/ directory.

+If you are running CodeML and the program is interrupted, you may call the 07_CodeMLonDir.py script and it will continue where CodeML left off.
+This will save the time of having to run those genes through CodeML again (It will do the same thing if you call the entire pipeline again, but there is no need to rerun the previous steps).
+It will not do the same for KaKs_Calculator since KaKs_Calculator is much faster, so it should not be a problem to just invoke KaKs_Calculator on the whole directory again.

 # Example Usage: